 Library Community Room

 Discover the keys to happiness and learn to love yourself all year long!
-Presented by Wisconsin writer, Robert Beezat, pursuer of peace, justice, & the social good, and author of Knowing and Loving: the Keys to Real Happiness.
-A Q&A followed by book sale and signing will conclude the event.
+Presented by Wisconsin writer, Robert Beezat, pursuer of peace, justice, and the social good, and author of Knowing and Loving: the Keys to Real Happiness.
+A question and answers followed by book sale and signing will conclude the event.

 Wednesday, February 27th 6 p.m.